 Evidence-based: Our positions and campaigns are based on active research.

-Independent: FERN has a diverse funding base, meaning that our workplans are not tied to individual funders’ philosophies or public perceptions.
+Independent: Ferb has a diverse funding base, meaning that our workplans are not tied to individual funders’ philosophies or public perceptions.

 Inclusive: Both internally and externally we strive for transparent, consultative decision-making.